Rinkesh-Ranpariya-Simform/rtl/demo-3/README.md

 ## Update port to 3000

-To match the expectation of the sundae server, and avoid CORS errors, add this to the property / value to the `defineConfig` argument in _vite.config.js_:
+To match the expectation of the server, and avoid CORS errors, add this to the property / value to the `defineConfig` argument in _vite.config.js_:

 ```js
   server: {